deysarkarswarup/deysarkarswarup/README.md

 <img src="https://github.com/deysarkarswarup/deysarkarswarup/blob/master/Swarup_Dey_Sarkar.gif">

-- 👨 I'm a competent IT professional with a track record in designing websites, both at the frontend and backend.
-I'm currently working on Natural Language Processing and Deep Learning from Heritage Institute of Technology, Kolkata.
-My Other skills involves Internet of Things (IoT) and Embedded Systems.
+- 👨 Competent IT professional with a track record in designing websites, both at the front-end and back-end.
+Currently, working as an Associate Software Engineer - Intern at Sunquest Information Systems.
+My Other skills involve the Internet of Things (IoT) and Embedded Systems.
 I'm also an Android App Developer.

-- 🔭 Currently pursuing my Masters in Computer Application from Heritage Institute of Technology, Kolkata.
-I graduated from St. Xavier's College, Kolkata in Computer Science.
+- 🔭 Pursuing Master in Computer Application from Heritage Institute of Technology, Kolkata.
+- 🔭 Graduated from St. Xavier's College, Kolkata in Computer Science.

 - 💻 I am a tech-enthusiast and always on a mission to learn something new every day.

-I’m deeply fascinated by the power of Data Science and Artificial Intelligence and the utility it possesses.
-My ambition is to bring a change in this world with the help of Machine Learning, Deep Learning and its applications.
+Favourite Quote:
+"The world is the great gymnasium where we come to make ourselves strong."
+-Swami Vivekananda

 <img align="right" src="https://analyticsindiamag.com/wp-content/uploads/2018/12/developer-dribbble.gif" height="250px" />